 - And I wrote an endorsement for the back cover of Fran’s book: Easy Homemade Pottery: Make Your Own Stylish Decor Using Polymer and Air-Dry Clay by

 How do you pronounce your last name?
-Mel-hoff.
-It’s easier than it looks.
+Mel-hoff

 I’ve seen your blog name written several different ways.
 Which one is correct?
 Paper and Stitch.

 How would you describe your style?
-Organic modern with a little bit of mid-century.
-I also really like pretty much everything I post about in the interiors section, if you want to check that out.
+Organic modern with a little bit of eclectic, mid-century.

 Didn’t you use to run an online gallery?
 Yes.
-I started the exhibition site back in 2008 and after 5 years of promoting artists and makers in that space, I decided it was time to move on.
+I started the exhibition site back in 2008 (at the same time as the blog) and after 5 years of promoting artists and makers in that space, I decided it was time to move on.
 Now, I focus all of my time on this blog and freelance styling work.
 If you need a shopping fix though, I curate all of my favorites from around the web each week on the shop page.